 Data over the past five years demonstrates that educational attainment did not significantly increase for members until two years into the program.
-After the twoyear mark, each cycle has significant improvement as shown from Initial to twenty-four months (P=.011, n=40 increase); Initial to thirty months (P=.010, n=26), Initial to thirty-six months (P=.011, n=22).
+After the twoyear mark, each cycle has significant improvement as shown from the initial RSSA Educational Attainment score to the scores at 24 months (P=.011; n=40 increase), 30 months (P=.010; n=26), and 36 months (P=.011; n=22).
 Educational attainment after long-term program participation is attributed to the time it takes to complete higher education programs and other accepted criteria defined in the RSSA.
 Education measurements were determined based on what is required to increase economic status.
-Individuals who increased in educational attainment did so through traditional college tracks, as well as, technical skills provided for free in partnership with Green for Greene environmental certifications, along with The Geek Foundation web development and IT credentials.
-The data demonstrates that local partnerships, apprenticeships and other methods for increasing employment capacity above median income were effective in increasing household Federal Poverty Guideline (FPG).
+Individuals who increased their educational attainment did so through traditional college tracks as well as technical skills provided for free in partnership with Green for Greene environmental certifications and The Geek Foundation's classes in Web development and gaining IT credentials.
+The data demonstrates that local partnerships, apprenticeships, and other educational methods were effective in increasing household income above the FPG.